 In 2021, a wholly-owned subsidiary of the Company entered into a \$12.0 million loan, which is guaranteed by the Company, to finance the construction of a building in the Watersound Town Center near the Watersound Origins residential community (the "Watersound Town Center Grocery Loan").
 The loan provides for monthly principal and interest payments with a final balloon payment at maturity in August 2031.
 The loan is secured by the real property and certain other Security Interests.
-As guarantor, the Company's liability under the loan is 50% of the outstanding principal amount and will be reduced to 25% of the outstanding principal amount upon reaching a certain debt service coverage ratio and the project maintaining 93% occupancy for ninety consecutive days.
+As guarantor, the Company's liability under the loan is 50% of the outstanding principal amount and will be reduced to 25% of the outstanding principal amount upon reaching a certain debt service coverage ratio.